• Skip to main content

 Connecting with families builds trust with the parents.
 It allows you an opportunity to more effectively minister to them.
 What other ways would you choose to connect with kids and their families this year?

-Delanee Williams serves as a Ministry Specialist with LifeWay Kids.
+Delanee Williams serves as a Ministry Specialist with Lifeway Kids.
 She is a graduate of Baylor University and Southwestern Baptist Theological Seminary.
 Delanee has served in kids ministry for over twenty years and is passionate about developing, equipping and encouraging leaders.

-Sign Up for Our Newsletter
+Sign Up

-Get the Digital Magazine Get the Print Magazine
+Get the Print Magazine

-Subscribe to Blog via Email
+Subscribe to Blog

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.